emqx/emqx-docs/en_US/data-integration/data-bridge-redis.md

 :::
 {% endemqxce %}

 [Redis](https://redis.io/) is an open-source, in-memory data store used by millions of developers as a database, cache, streaming engine, and message broker.
 EMQX supports integration with Redis so you can save MQTT messages and client events to Redis.
-With Redis data bridge, you can use Redis for message caching and statistics of published/subscribed/discarded messages.
+With Redis data bridge, you can use Redis for message caching and statistics of client events.

 This page provides a comprehensive introduction to the data integration between EMQX and Redis with practical instructions on creating a rule and data bridge.

 ## How It Works

-Redis data integration is an out-of-the-box feature in EMQX designed to bridge the gap between MQTT-based IoT data and Redis's powerful data storage capabilities.
-With a built-in [rule engine](./rules.md) component, the integration simplifies the process of ingesting data from EMQX to Redis for storage and management, eliminating the need for complex coding.
+Redis data integration is an out-of-the-box feature in EMQX designed to bridge the gap between MQTT-based IoT data and Redis's rich data structures and powerful Key-Value read and write performance capabilities.
+With a built-in [rule engine](./rules.md) component, the integration simplifies the process of ingesting data from EMQX to Redis for data caching and operations., eliminating the need for complex coding.

 <!-- The diagram below illustrates a typical architecture of data integration between EMQX and Redis. -->